 Easy Chicken Paillard with Shallots and Capers

+Chicken Paillard with Wine and Capers sounds like everything that it’s not: fussy in a Julia Child sort of way, terribly fattening as so many French dishes are, and far better suited to a grown up’s palate than a child’s.
 In fact, it’s neither fussy nor fattening.
-Once you get your chicken pounded, which you can bang out in five minutes (no pun intended), the rest goes quickly.
-It practically qualifies as a 15 Minute Fix – a recipe that can be done start to finish in a quarter of an hour.
+Once you get the chicken pounded, which you can bang out in five minutes, the rest goes quickly.
+Ineed, this Easy Chicken Paillard practically qualifies as a 15 Minute Fix – a recipe that can be done, start to finish, in a quarter of an hour.

-A Lighter Paillard
+A Lighter Chicken Paillard

-Family-Friendly
+Family-Friendly Recipe

 Pair this with loads of vegetables and salad on the side, not hard to come by this time of year, and you are all set for family supper.